 But dogs do not need fruits or vegetables, and some can be toxic; here is a list of which fruits and veggies are safe or unsafe.
 However, some vegetables have useful nutrients and can also serve as low-calorie snacks.
 Here are the two sides of the spinach controversy.

 Spinach contains large amounts of vitamins A, B, C, and K. It also contains iron, antioxidants, beta-carotene, and roughage, which stimulate the digestive tract.
-Presumably, you feed your dog a healthy, nutritious dog food that contains everything he needs, but small amounts of spinach can provide benefits.
+Your dog food should be contain all the nutrients your pup needs, but small amounts of spinach can provide some benefits.

 Spinach is very high in oxalic acid, which blocks the body’s ability to absorb calcium and can lead to kidney damage.
 There’s some science to back this up.
 Soluble oxalates, which contain oxalic acid, bind with magnesium and calcium in the blood, which limits the availability of these electrolytes.
 It leads to a low level of blood calcium, which can cause a sudden metabolic imbalance.
 Calcium oxalate is excreted through the kidneys and a large amount can cause kidney damage, even kidney failure.

-If your dog’s kidneys are healthy, and you choose to feed him spinach, feed him only infrequent small amounts.
+If your dog’s kidneys are healthy, and you choose to feed them spinach, give them only small amounts infrequently.
 This could lower the possibility of calcium malabsorption and kidney damage.

-And please, consult your vet before adding spinach to your dog’s diet, even as a snack.
+And always consult your vet before adding spinach to your dog’s diet, even as a snack.
 As we said, dogs don’t need vegetables.
-In fact their diet should consist of 25 percent or less vegetable matter.
+In fact, their diet should consist of 25 percent or less vegetable matter.
 Your vet will help you decide whether spinach will help or harm your dog.